-E-commerce is the new opportunity for brands in China
+E-commerce is a new opportunity for brands in China

 The three major Chinese e-commerce platforms have seen strong growth: